 Important documentation of the instructional program is contained in courses of study and other curriculum materials.
 A large collection of these materials, including standard and experimental curricula, covers the period 1900-1990.
 Related information for the nineteenth century is found in the annual reports of the Board of Education.

 A major component of the records is the photograph collection.
-Combining images of school buildings, of classroom scenes, and of special school events, the photograph collection consists of over 50,000 images, most from the period 1918-1970.
+Combining images of school buildings, classroom scenes, and special school events, the photograph collection consists of over 50,000 images, most from the period 1918-1970.
 Among the earlier images are photos of adult evening lectures and evening school classes from the period 1900-1920.